emacs-exordium/exordium/README.md

 ### Projectile

 Projectile allows for defining "projects" e.g. collections of files.
-Once a project is define it provides many keys to find a file by partial name, grep in all files etc. The main usage is to jump to a file using partial name, without having to remember in which directory it is.
+Once a project is defined it provides many keys to find files, grep in all files etc. The main usage is to jump to a file using a partial name without having to remember in which directory it is.

 A `.git` repo defines the root directory of a project.
 However it is better to define a `.projectile` at the root of your project, because it allows for filtering out the files you don't care about, such as binaries, scripts etc. For example, suppose you have a workspace directory containing among other things the BDE library and a project "bar"; you could create `.projectile` file like this:

 ```
 +/bde/groups